 The Group has a control framework for Outsourcing Oversight and Third Party Risk Management ("TPRM").
 First line responsibility and accountability for TPRM resides with all staff, with ORM providing second line oversight and challenge.
-The Group is enhancing this framework to meet enhanced internal and external requirements and will be implemented throughout 2023, thus giving enhanced control with ORM involved in working and project groups.
+The Group is enhancing this framework to meet enhanced internal and external requirements and changes have been implemented in 2023 and will continue in 2024.
+This will provide enhanced control and oversight and ORM have and will continue to be involved in project activities.

-All critical outsourcing, cloud and third party contracts have been reviewed and an operating model for TPRM has been implemented, including an outsourcing register.
-The key components of the framework under enhancement include a risk appetite statement, roles and responsibilities for the execution of the underlying risk management activities across the lifecycle, and operationalising an Outsourcing Oversight Committee.
+Critical outsourcing, cloud and third party contracts are in the process of being reviewed under the new operating model for TPRM.
+The key components of the framework under enhancement include a roles and responsibilities for the execution of the new target operating model and operationalising an Outsourcing Oversight Committee.
+The areas of focus for 2024 include legacy remediation work according to third party supplier's materiality and further awareness/socialisation of Service Manager's responsibilities.